 These limits are reviewed annually by the IRS and are adjusted accordingly.

-If 401(k)s benefit both employees and employers, the next question is: how can you set up a 401(k) for your Seattle small business?
+If 401(k) plans benefit both employees and employers, then how can you set up a 401(k) for your Seattle small business?

 First, you’ll need to determine the party that will establish and maintain the plan.
 You can do this yourself, or you can work with a professional to guide you through the process.